jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/events/redeemtokens.md

 );
 ```

+* `fundingCycleConfiguration` is the funding cycle configuration during which tokens were redeemed.
-* `fundingCycleId` is the ID of a project's funding cycle during which its tokens were redeemed.
+* `fundingCycleNumber` is the number of the funding cycle during which tokens were redeemed.
 * `projectId` is the ID of the project whose tokens were redeemed.
 * `holder` is the address whose tokens were redeemed.
-* `fundingCycle` is the funding cycle during which tke tokens' were redeemed.
 * `beneficiary` is the address to which any redemption benefits were sent, such as treasury funds.
 * `tokenCount` is the amount of tokens that were redeemed.
 * `claimedAmount` is the amount of ETH that were sent to the beneficiary as a result of the redemption.